 So how can Utility providers manage this ‘human factor’ to ensure that their Smart Meter roll-out goes without a hitch?

 - Manage Change.
 We all hate change, even if we know that change could bring progress.
-Utility providers need to quickly address any concerns that customers may have with the Smart Meter roll-out, whether that is reassuring the 62% of consumers who are said to be sceptical that the roll-out will go smoothly or dispelling myths about Smart Meters.
+Utility providers need to quickly address any concerns that customers may have with the Smart Meter roll-out, whether that is reassuring the 62% of consumers who are said to be skeptical that the roll-out will go smoothly or dispelling myths about Smart Meters.

 - Make Informed Decisions.
 Behind the scenes of the roll-out, there is an army of people who need to be told where to go, what to do, and when to do it, and that’s just for starters.
 This is where workforce management software can iron out any kinks that might leave customers frustrated and negatively impact revenues and profit.

 - A Strategy for Managing Your Workforce.
 Smart Meter roll-out is a long-term project, with the complexity of planning, training, managing and deploying the right personnel at the time to the right place.
-With the right strategy in place, Utility companies can not only improve productivity but also analyse results and performance to optimise future plans.
+With the right strategy in place, Utility companies can not only improve productivity but also analyse results and performance to optimize future plans.

 - Improve Relationships with Contractors.
 It is highly likely that Utility companies are going to need to deploy contractors to work alongside their permanent workforce.
 Being able to coordinate the efforts of these two separate teams is highly useful as it will translate into both teams being able to work side-by-side with maximum efficiency.

-- Dealing with Scepticism.
+- Dealing with Skepticism.
 It is to be expected, with the sheer number of stakeholders involved, that some might not be sure about how they might benefit from Smart Meters.
 Utility companies need to adopt a proactive approach to addressing the concerns that employees and members of the public have, if fears about the impact of electromagnetic fields (for instance) are to be nipped in the bud.